React Native

 Return to the Lightbox

-To do this, we will handle the promise returned by the InAppBrowser.openAuth() function and notify the Trustly Lightbox that the user has returned from their OAuth session.
-Within this callback, we will add a simple function to inject Javascript which will call the Trustly.proceedToChooseAccount() function on the webview.
+To complete the authentication process, the InAppBrowser.openAuth() function is used to handle the Promise and notify the Trustly Lightbox that the customer has returned from their OAuth session.
+Within this callback, you add a function to inject the JavaScript that calls the Trustly.proceedToChooseAccount() function in the WebView.
+For example:

 import { InAppBrowser } from 'react-native-inappbrowser-reborn';